Watch AFL Live

 Free trials for AFL Streaming

 A great way to get AFL Live stream access – without paying a cent – is with a free trial from the aforementioned providers.
-That means that if a particular match is coming up and you don’t have an existing subscription, you can simply check it all out with a Kayo Free Trial, or the Foxtel Now option.
+That means that if a particular match is coming up and you don’t have an existing subscription, you can simply check it all out with a Kayo Free Trial, or the Foxtel Now option, which both include Fox Sports live coverage.
 All you have to do to join is sign up, create an account and enjoy live AFL instantly.

 Most free trials are available to new and returning customers.
 Even though there is no trial available with Telstra, they do offer alternative discounts and reduced costs over 12 months.

-Selected AFL matches can also be streamed for free via the live Seven broadcast and their sister service, 7mate each week.
+Selected AFL matches can also be streamed for free via the live Seven broadcasts.
 International audiences can also view live AFL via their country’s broadcast partner.

 Toyota AFL Premiership fixtures